jeff5/inside-jython/source/import.rst

 The first part of the logic is in helper ``get_parent()``, which has access to the globals of the importing module and the ``level``.
+Note that the "parent" in question is the package of the *importing* module, or some ancestor of it according to the ``level`` argument, and not of the *imported* module.

 In this case, ``get_parent`` finds that the console session is in no ``__package__`` and has the module ``__name__ = "__main__"``.
 ``__path__`` is not set either (so it's not a package).